CEEMS Exporter

 use_session_token: true

-Once a file with above config has been placed and secured, say at /etc/ceems_exporter/redfish-config.yml
+Once a file with the above config has been placed and secured, say at /etc/ceems_exporter/redfish-config.yml

 ,